• Solutions

 LinkedIn

 AI agents for business have moved from early experimentation to real adoption.
-They are being used across customer service, legal support, internal operations, and sales workflows.
+AI solutions are being used across customer service, legal support, internal operations, and sales workflows.
 These systems are designed to take action, not just provide suggestions.

 The difference lies in autonomy.
 A well-designed agent can complete a task from start to finish, handle new inputs, and work across tools without step-by-step instructions.
 This makes them effective in environments that rely on speed, consistency, and scale.